GSA-TTS/federal-website-standards/README.md

 This repo is for prototyping federal website standards for executive branch federal agencies.

+Federal website standards help agencies deliver high-quality, consistent digital experiences for the public.

-Federal website standards are evidence-based actions that will help agencies:
+The standards are evidence-based actions that help federal agencies:
 - Meet the public’s evolving expectations for digital experiences
-- Reduce the burden of researching, designing, and developing core web components
+- Reduce the burden on agencies to research and design core web components
-- Participate in communities of practice around standards implementation

-Federal website standards will help us deliver a high-quality, digital-first experience for the public.

-## Who's involved
-- USWDS
-- 18F
-- OMB
+- Prioritize and plan web design and development projects

 ## Dev docs